William Hodges [2149]

 (Edgecomb Co.
 Deed Bk.
 5, p.
 570)

 Fourteen months later Willis sold this property to Wm.
-Parker of Martin Co.
+Parker of Martin Co.9.
+Residence 2038, lived there about 9 to 10 years, estimate between 1802-1812 in South Carolina

 (Bk.
 6, p.
 76--Jan.
 21, 1791)